Ben and Tom Birchall: 2011

-In February 2011 the Birchalls were accoladed as Nottinghamshire County Council's Sports Team of the Year after an online public vote.
+In February 2011 the Birchalls were chosen as Nottinghamshire County Council's Sports Team of the Year after an online public vote.
 The brothers were awarded the freedom of their hometown of Mansfield by then-Mayor Tony Egginton in 2011, who also awarded the accolade to Olympic multiple gold medal swimmer Rebecca Adlington in 2008.

 2012

 In 2012 the Birchalls joined with former World Champion sidecar racer and TT winner Klaus Klaffenböck and former passenger Adolf Hanni in a new team called Cofain Racing by Klaffi, using long (F1) and short (F2) LCR chassis with Honda engines prepared by Chris Mehew.
 The team was presented to the press with a photo-call at Creg-ny-Baa, a famous corner on the Isle of Man TT course.

 During practice for the 2012 TT in June, they ran off the course at high speed close to Brandywell: